 Holding this time trial on public roads is a privilege.
 We must obtain approval each year from Central Saanich , North Saanich , the RCMP and the Ministry of Transportation.
 We must abide by their rules or the privilege can be revoked at any time.

 Riders must abide by the rules below or they will be barred from participating in the time trial:

-- Provide proof of insurance ( Cycling BC membership or race license).
+- Provide proof of insurance ( Cycling BC Ride or Race licence or UCI race license).

 - Wear an approved cycling helmet.

 - Recumbent bicycles and tricycles must have an elevated flag for increased visibility.

 - Obey the rules of the road, including: